 Next: Using b4 to apply patches, Up: Applying patches [Contents][Index]

 Apply the patch or patches in the current buffer to the associated code repository.
-Before applying, checkout a new branch branch starting at base.
+Before applying, check out a new branch branch starting at base.

 You’ll be queried for the name of the new branch.
 The default name